-We confirm, to the best of our knowledge and belief, as of November 15, 2018:
+We confirm, to the best of our knowledge and belief, as of November 16, 2020:

-- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated September 11, 2018, for the preparation and fair presentation of the financial statements in accordance with U.S. generally accepted accounting principles. - 2.
+- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated September 30, 2020, for the preparation and fair presentation of the federal appropriated funds financial statements in accordance with U.S. generally accepted accounting principles. - 2.
 We have made available to you: - a.
 All records, documentation, and information that is relevant to the preparation and fair presentation of the federal appropriated funds financial statements; - b.
-Additional information that you have requested from us for the purpose of the audits; - c.
-Unrestricted access and the full cooperation of personnel within the entity from whom you determined it necessary to obtain audit evidence; and
+Additional information that you have requested from us for the purpose of the audits;